electricimp/Thermistor/README.md

 The resistance of the bias resistor in the voltage divider should be equal to the nominal resistance of the thermistor (the resistance at T0).
 This simplifies the temperature calculation and allows the largest dynamic range.

 The center of the divider must be connected to a pin capable of analog input.
 On the imp001, any pin can be used as an analog input.
-On the imp002, imp003 and imp004m, only some pins can be configured this way, so check the [Imp Pin Mux chart](http://electricimp.com/docs/hardware/imp/pinmux/).
+On the imp002, imp003 and imp004m, only some pins can be configured this way, so check the appropriate [Imp Pin Mux chart](http://electricimp.com/docs/hardware/imp/pinmux/).
 The imp005 does not support analog input.

 ## Class Usage